 Can penalties be awarded after the half-time/full time whistle?

 Oh yes.
 Happened once in the Bundesliga where the ref had to call the players back from the tunnel at half-time.
 The IFAB VAR Handbook mentions that a penalty can be awarded after the full time whistle as well.

 Does VAR fix penalty area encroachment during penalties?

 Nope.
 Absolutely not.
 Probably the most ignored rule in football still gets ignored.

 Does VAR fix penalty area encroachment during goal kicks?

 EDIT: Irrelevant now, as attackers are allowed to get into the penalty area as soon as the ball is kicked, they don't have to wait for the defender to receive it anymore.

 Does VAR fix irregular kick-offs (players in opposing half) leading to goals?

 I don't have a definite answer to that.
-While penalty area encroachment for penalties isn't punished, penalty area encroachment for goal kicks is, and as a result I don't know what they would decide on encroaching into the opponent's half at kick-off.
+While penalty area encroachment for penalties isn't punished, penalty area encroachment for goal kicks used to be, and as a result I don't know what they would decide on encroaching into the opponent's half at kick-off.

 Can yellow cards be "upgraded" to red ones?